comm165-team6/comm165-team6.github.io/README.md

 The chart shows a gradual increase in crime-related discussion on Twitter over the past three years, specifically in 2020 and 2021.
 The crime discussion on Twitter in 2020 was the highest it had been since 2012.

 ### <b>Discussion and Conclusion</b>

+We were initially surprised by the conflict between the recorded criminal activity data, and the Twitter data.
+While crime levels have been lower during the pandemic, discussion of crime on public platforms such as Twitter has increased.
+We believe this could be indicitive of general feelings of fear and uncertainty that have accompanied the pandemic.
+As anxiety around and discussion of crime increases along with the pandemic anxiety, we are more likely to see bursts of violent activity.
+In the interest of public safety, it is important to be cognizant of how times of uncertainty can influence public behavior.